 - not part of the medical information which you would be permitted to inspect and copy; or

-- not created by the covered entity, or unless the individual that created the information is no longeravailable to amend the information.
+- not created by Memorial Medical Center, or unless the individual that created the information is no longer available to amend the information.

 Accounting of Disclosures: You have the right to request an accounting of disclosures.
-An accounting of disclosures is a list of certain disclosures our organization has made of your medical information.
+An accounting of disclosures is a list of certain disclosures our organization has made of your medical information excluding disclosures for the purpose of treatment, payment, or health care operations.
 In order to obtain an accounting of disclosures, you must submit your request in writing to the Privacy Officer.
-A requestfor an accounting of disclosures must state a time period that may not be longer than six (6) years and may not include dates before April 14, 2003.
-The first list you request within a 12-month period is free of charge, but the covered entity may charge you for additional lists within the same 12-month period.
-The covered entity will notify you of the costs involved with additional requests, and you may withdraw your request before you incur any costs.
+A request for an accounting of disclosures must state a time period that may not be longer than six (6) years and may not include dates before April 14, 2003.
+Your request should indicate in what format you want the list, either paper or electronic, or if you want a summary of the list.
+The first list you request within a 12-month period is free of charge, but Memorial Medical Center may charge you for additional lists within the same 12-month period.
+Our organization will notify you of the costs involved with additional requests, and you may withdraw your request before you incur any costs.

 Right to a Paper Copy of This Notice: You have the right to obtain a paper copy of this Notice at any time.
 You will automatically receive a copy of this Notice during the Registration process upon your first visit to the Hospital.
 After your first visit, a copy of our Notice of Privacy Practices will be available to you if you wish to receive one.
 You may also obtain a copy of the current version of our Notice of Privacy Practices at our website, http://www.ashlandmmc.com.

-Right to Provide an Authorization for Other Uses and Disclosures: The covered entity will obtain your written authorization for uses and disclosures that are not identified by this notice or are not permitted by applicable law.
-Any authorization you provide to us regarding the use and disclosure of your medical information may be revoked at any time in writing.
+Right to Provide an Authorization for Other Uses and Disclosures: Memorial Medical Center will obtain your written authorization for uses and disclosures that are not identified by this notice or are not permitted by applicable law.
+Most uses and disclosures of psychotherapy notes (private notes of a mental health professional kept separately from the medical record) require your authorization.
+Any authorization you provide to us regarding the use and disclosure of your medical information may be revoked in writing at any time.
 After you revoke your authorization, we will no longer use or disclose your medical information for the reasons described in the authorization.
 Of course, we are unable to take back any disclosures that we have already made with your authorization.

-Right to File a Complaint: If you believe your privacy rights have been violated, you may file a complaint with the covered entity or with the Secretary of the Department of Health and Human Services.
+Right to File a Complaint: If you believe your privacy rights have been violated, you may file a complaint with Memorial Medical Center or with the Secretary of the Department of Health and Human Services.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 The terms of this notice apply to all records containing your medical information that are created or retained by us.
 We reserve the right to revise, change, or amend our notice of privacy practices.
 Any revision or amendment to this notice will be effective for all of the information that we already have about you, as well as any of your medical information that we may receive, create, or maintain in the future.
 Our organization will post a copy of our current notice in the Hospital in a prominent location.
 You may request a copy of our most current notice during any visit to our organization.

-If you have any questions about this Notice of Privacy Practices, please contact the appropriate Privacy Officer listed below.
+If you have any questions about this Notice of Privacy Practices, please contact a Facility representative listed below: